Merge Rules

 Store additional values in Long Text Area

 Select a long text area field for storing the additional field values that can't be stored in the fields in the field group due to a possible surplus.
-It is recommended to create a dedicated field for each rule that stores values.

 Delimiter